 2016: I complained about pelvic pain so often that a urine test was always ordered.
 There was blood in every urine sample I gave, however since my kidney blood-work was fine, I was told that might be “my normal” to have blood in my urine.
 I started to realize that I was not able to hold my bladder for longer than 30 minutes and it started to be a huge inconvenience.

 Pre-Operation Form: a week before my surgery, I went to my doctor to get a pre-op form completed.
-She told me that I would probably need one singular day off of school (for my case, this was very incorrect).
-There was no preparation for this surgery except I had to start fasting at 12AM.
+She told me that I would probably need one singular day off of school (in my case, this was disturbingly incorrect).
+There was no preparation for this surgery except I had to start fasting at 12AM the night before.

-November 2, 2017: over half a decade later, at 22 years of age, I was finally going for surgery to remove the disease that had been negatively impacting my quality of life for so long.
+November 2, 2017: almost a decade after I first started experiencing symptoms, at 22 years of age, I was finally going for surgery to remove the disease that had been negatively impacting my quality of life for so long.
 The surgery and recovery is the most difficult and painful thing I have ever gone through in my life.
 This disease needs to be taken more seriously and recognized quicker by physicians. [pre and post-surgery details will be discussed in part two].

 WHAT CAUSES ENDOMETRIOSIS